-Vishay Intertechnology has received a private letter ruling from the IRS that concludes, based upon the facts, representations, assumptions and undertakings in the ruling, that the spinoff will qualify for tax-free treatment to Vishay Intertechnology and its stockholders under Section 355 and related provisions of the Code.
+It is a condition to closing that Vishay Intertechnology receive a private letter ruling from the IRS that concludes, based upon the facts, representations, assumptions and undertakings in the ruling, that the spinoff will qualify for tax-free treatment to Vishay Intertechnology and its stockholders under Section 355 and related provisions of the Code.
+Vishay Intertechnology has not yet received this private letter ruling.

-The IRS ruling does not address all of the issues that are relevant to determining whether the spin-off will qualify for tax-free treatment.
+The IRS ruling will not address all of the issues that are relevant to determining whether the spin-off will qualify for tax-free treatment.
 The issues not addressed by the ruling consist primarily of issues on which the IRS customarily declines to rule.
 It is, however, also a condition to closing that Vishay Intertechnology receive an opinion from its special tax counsel, Pepper Hamilton LLP, that the spin-off will generally qualify for tax-free treatment to you and Vishay Intertechnology for U.S. federal income tax purposes.
-The opinion is expected to address those issues that are not addressed by the IRS ruling.
+The opinions are expected to address those issues that are not addressed by the IRS rulings.